marcelpetersen/mobil/pages/startup-stage.md

             <div class="content-dropdown faq">
               <p class="lead content-dropdown__link"><strong>What happens if I’m selected?</strong></p>
               <div class="content-dropdown__content">
                 <p class="pr-5 mt-3">The participants will have 3 minutes for the pitch plus 4 minutes to answer queries.
-Besides the time on stage, you will get a free ticket to join the Wunder Mobility Summit as well as a high table in our expo to present your company.</p>
+Besides time onstage, you will get a free ticket to join the Wunder Mobility Summit as well as a high table in our expo to present your company.</p>
               </div>
               <div class="content-dropdown__opener">
                 <a class="with-down-arrow"></a>